maceeikodev/FridgeAPI/readme.md

 }
 ```

-It is important that you reference FridgeAPI in a different method because otherwise the mod will crash if FridgeAPI wasn't present.
+It is important that you reference FridgeAPI in a different method because otherwise the mod will crash if FridgeAPI isn't present.

 ## How to make custom spoilable food compatible with more fridges